Li05j/it-spreads-gamejam/README.md

 # Engine
 This game was developed using the Godot Engine.

-# Download
-You can download the pre-release version of the game to try it out:

 # Download It Spreads
 - Pre-release v1.0.0-alpha.1: https://github.com/Li05j/it-spreads-gamejam/releases/tag/v1.0.0-alpha.1
 - Itch.io: https://ragemango.itch.io/it-spreads